Drombler/drombler-fx/README.md

 *Drombler FX* uses [Apache Felix](http://felix.apache.org) as its OSGi container by default.

 As an application framework it makes sure *JavaFX* and *OSGi* will get started properly and it provides the main window.

+See the [documentation](http://www.drombler.org/drombler-fx) for a tutorial, the Javadoc and information about the available Maven modules (available from Maven Central).